What is a Sponsored Program?

-The PDF document found at this link is a full explanation of costs associated with each Willamette Sponsored Study Abroad Program.
+Willamette Sponsored Programs Cost Matrix: This PDF document provides an overview of costs associated with each Willamette Sponsored Study Abroad Program.
 Please contact the OIE with any additional questions or clarification.

 Center Based - A Center Based study abroad program takes place at a study center co-located with or independent of a foreign university.
 Students typically attend courses that focus on a particular topic or academic discipline (languages, Classics, etc.) as well as regional studies topics.
 These courses are specifically organized for U.S. Americans and other international students.
 If the program participant has a high level of language proficiency, it is sometimes possible for the student to take one or more courses at the affiliated international university.
 On Center Based Programs students find support from the staff at the center who, in most cases, work only with the students on the program.
 For specific information please see each program's page.